Hiking the Valbona to Theth Trail: A How-To Guide For Travellers

 The Valbona to Theth trail can be hiked in either direction from the small northern Albanian villages situated in the Valbona National Park.
 While many serious hikers are conquering the Peaks of the Balkans or the Via Dinarica Trail those with limited time or experience can do the Valbona to Theth day hike.
 What I love about hiking is it is a great budget travel activity and you get to see parts of the country that are untouched and only accessible to hikers.

 If you haven’t yet heard about this hike, let me tell you why you need to do it, and that you need to do it now due to its increasing popularity.
 Are you confused which direction to hike?
 This post will list the itinerary for each hiking direction to help you decide which is best for you.

 Disclaimer: Some links in this article are affiliate links, which means that if you purchase through them, I receive a small commission at no extra cost to you.
 For more information on my disclaimer click here.

 What is the Valbona to Theth trail

-The Valbona to Theth trail is a beautiful day hike located in the northern part of Albania.
+The Valbona to Theth trail is a beautiful day hike located in the Albanian Alps.
 If you’re an outdoor lover this hike is for you.
 It’s especially perfect for travellers who would like to get started on multi-day hikes but don’t have all the gear.

-Most backpackers will start the hike in Shkodër and spend 2 nights away – one in Valbona and one in Theth.
+Most backpackers and travellers, like us, will start the hike in Shkodër and spend 2 nights away – one in Valbona and one in Theth.
 However, the total hiking time is under a day.
 The hike can be done in either direction and transport options are readily available to and from Shkodër.